mvasilenko/mvasilenko-blog/content/ci-github-circle-ci-aws-ecr-deploy.md

-Simple example for CI pipeline - github commit, attached hook runs runs docker image build @ circle ci, pushes docker image to the AWS ECR docker registry, and deploys is to the AWS ECR cluster as a service.
+Simple example for CI pipeline - github commit, attached hook runs runs docker image build @ circle ci, pushes docker image to the AWS ECS docker registry, and deploys is to the AWS ECS cluster as a service.

 https://github.com/mvasilenko/telegram-bot-kievradar